How Do You Get Rid Of Termites In The Bedroom?

 Using Termite Baits

 Termite baits are placed around your home’s perimeter.
 It acts by attracting termites to the traps containing poison.
 Most of these baits contain slow-acting toxins, which interrupt their natural growth causing their slow death.
-Due to the delayed functioning of the bait, infected termites end up carrying it back with them and transmits it to the rest of the colony.
+Due to the delayed functioning of the bait, infected termites end up carrying it back with them and transmit it to the rest of the colony.

 By Using Termite Killing Barriers

-Some states have professional-level termite killing products available for purchase.
+Some states have professional-level termite-killing products available for purchase.
 You are required to apply these conventional termite killers on the exterior perimeter of your home to create a barrier.
 In this way, termites cannot detect the treatment making it impossible for them to avoid it.
 When they eat even a tiny bit of the termiticide material, they die since it spreads like a virus.
 The method is best used when dealing with subterranean termites.

 Using Beneficial Nematodes